 My work is interdisciplinary.
 I combine theoretical approaches from demography, economics, development studies and sociology with standard demographic, causal and spatial methods.
 I focus on low- and middle-income settings, particularly in the South Caucasus and Central Asia.
 I also have research interests and experience in the Middle East, Latin America and sub-Saharan Africa.

 With my research, I aim to expand and advance knowledge on how crises and uncertainty due to violence affect family formation decision-making in unstable settings and, hence, in often under-studied populations.
-You can read some of my research articles in Science Advances, Population and Development Review, Population Reasearch & Policy Review, European Journal of Population and Journal of Marriage and Family.
+You can read some of my research articles in Science Advances, Population and Development Review, World Development, Population Reasearch & Policy Review, European Journal of Population and Journal of Marriage and Family.